Updated December 2013. Did you miss the general packraft intro?

-Most agree that for sporty rivers and inshore use Alpacka‘s comprehensive and innovative range of pack rafts are still the leaders in this field.
-There are a couple of other manufacturers of proper portable rafts in North America, while at any holiday resort you can buy cheap PVC ‘slack raft’ pool toys that are OK, while they last.
-Slackrafts get their own page and are a great way of investigating the packrafting experience before you splash out on the real thing.
-All the boats described here I’ve only seen in pictures – I haven’t used them but they’re previewed to compare against the Alpackas I do know.
+Don’t forget that at any holiday resort you can buy cheap PVC ‘slackraft’ pool toys (right) that are OK, while they last.
+Slackrafts get their own page on IK&P and are a great way of investigating the packrafting experience before you splash out on the real thing.
+Most of the boats described here I’ve only seen and evaluated from pictures.

 Feathercraft Baylee River Runner

-Canadian folding kayak makers, Feathercraft introduced a couple of basic BayLee packrafts in 2010 and consolidated their range in 2011.
+Canadian folding kayak makers, Feathercraft produce a couple of basic BayLee packrafts.
 Several years ago Alpackas were actually made under contract at the FC factory in BC, so something like this was bound to happen as packrafting caught on.

-The smaller River Runner is the closest thing to an Alpacka Yak: 2 metres long, just under 1m wide, 136kg payload and just under 3kg in weight without the skirt where a Yak is 2.2kg.
-Inner length is said to be just 39 inches from the seatback (Yak is 44″ max), but the urethane-coated fabric used is similar to Alpackas.
+In size the smaller River Runner is the closest thing to an Alpacka Yak: 2 metres long, just under 1m wide, 136kg payload and just under 3kg in weight without the skirt.
+A basic Yak is said to be 2.2kg though mine is actually 3.1 ready to go).
+Inner length is said to be just 39″ from the seatback (Yak is 44″), but the urethane-coated fabric used is similar to Alpackas.
 The larger BayLee 2 River Runner (left) is the smaller row boat model but can be used as a packraft.
 It’s 2.2m long and has another 90-kilos of payload with room for two or a moose carcass.

 Feathercraft also have a self-bailing option for the River Runner (pics left and right) which drains fast, just like big, white water rafts.
 Although this adds weight, more expense and I imagine may slow the raft down on flatwater, self-bailing is an alternative to a spray deck for pure white water packrafting.
-The big question is, would a heavy person like me end up sitting in water – the flaw with some self-bailing IKs with inadequate buoyancy.
-With that seat, probably not.
+The big question is, would a heavy person like me end up sitting in water – the flaw I’ve found with some self-bailing IKs with insufficient buoyancy.
+With that thick seat, probably not.
 Spray decks get in the way if you want to get out fast and already have thigh straps to deal with.
-Since the BayLee SB came out the original and flimsy Alpacka spraydecks have become more kayak-like with a skirt combing and so better suited to that task.
-Certainly on my Alpacka I’m reluctant to use the earlier-style flimsy skirts, but I don’t do radical white water.
+Since the BayLee SB came out the original and flimsy Alpacka spraydecks have become more kayak-like, featuring a skirt combing (rim), so better suited to that task.
+Certainly on my Alpacka I’m reluctant to use what they now call a Cruiser splash deck, but I don’t do radical white water.
 Feathercraft also went on to adopt Alpacka’s more pointy-ended hull profiles, though not so noticeably.

 Supai Flatwater Canyon II

-As the name suggests, the 633g (22oz) Supai Flatwater is more of an ultra-compact trail boat suited to occasionally crossing small lochs and rivers rather than touring along them.
-With its narrowed and thinning bow it closely resembles the much admired old Sevylor Trail Boat, (STB; above right), and seems a more sophisticated and notably lighter take on the Flytepacker (below).
+As the name suggests, the 670g Supai Flatwater II is more of an ultra-light trail boat suited to crossing small lochs or following calm rivers.
+With its narrowed and thinning bow, it resembles the much admired Sevylor Trail Boat and at the time appeared to be a more sophisticated and notably lighter take on the now discontinued Flytepacker (below).